How does Revised Pay As You Earn (REPAYE) work?

 The Pay As You Earn (PAYE) plan was an earlier version of the REPAYE plan.
 The plans are similar, but there are some noticeable differences.

 A key distinction between PAYE and REPAYE is the repayment term.
-With REPAYE, there is a 25-year repayment term for loans taken out for graduate school and a 20-year term for loans taken out for undergrad.
+With REPAYE, there is a 25-year repayment term for graduate school loans and a 20-year term for undergraduate loans.
 On the PAYE plan, all loans have a 20-year term.
-On both plans, your payments will total 10 percent of your discretionary income, but with PAYE, you’ll lose eligibility if that payment exceeds what you would pay on a standard 10-year repayment plan.

 Another notable difference is that for married borrowers, both spouses’ incomes will be included when calculating the monthly payment under REPAYE.
 With PAYE, only the borrower’s income will be calculated as long as they’re married and filing separately.

-In general, PAYE may be the better choice for married borrowers, since it could result in a lower monthly payment.
-It could also be a good choice for borrowers who attended graduate school, since the repayment period will be five years shorter than with REPAYE.
-However, REPAYE does have its benefits.
-If your income rises, you won’t be at risk of losing eligibility with REPAYE as you will with PAYE.
-Of course, your monthly payments could be higher than what you’d pay on a standard repayment plan, but you will have the flexibility of a longer repayment plan and more security if your income drops again.
+REPAYE does have its benefits: if your income rises, you won’t be at risk of losing eligibility with REPAYE as you will with PAYE.
+Your monthly payments could be higher than what you’d pay on a standard repayment plan, but you will have the flexibility of a longer repayment term and more security if your income drops again.

 To help you decide which income-driven repayment plan to pursue, use the official loan simulator from the federal government, which can help you compare monthly payments under both plans.
 It may also be wise to speak to your loan servicer and a financial advisor.